RanaMK/Udacity-Nanodegree/Disaster Response Pipeline/README.md

 # Disaster Response Pipeline Project

-This project aims at using ML to classify messages into 36 categories.
-It uses Multiclass classifier to achive this goal.
+This project aims at using machine learning to classify messages sent during disaster events into 36 categories.
+It uses Multiclass classifier to ategorize these events so that the messages are sent to an appropriate disaster relief agency.

+The project code is divided into two parts:
+1. ETL pipeline to extract data from csv files and load it into a database.
+2. Machine learning pipeline for message classification and evaluation.

+The project will include a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app will also display visualizations of the data.

+# Project Structure anf Files in the repository

+1. app folder:
+    - template
+        - master.html # main page of web app
+        - go.html # classification result page of web app
+    - run.py # Flask file that runs app
+2. data folder:
+    - disaster_categories.csv # data to process
+    - disaster_messages.csv # data to process
-First, we extract the data from csv files into python dataframes and make some data cleaning.
-Then, this cleaned data is loaded into a database table.
-(File: data/process_data.py)
+    - process_data.py -- code to extract the data from csv files into python dataframes and make some data cleaningbefore loading it into a database table.
+    - InsertDatabaseName.db # database to save clean data to
+3. models folder:

-In the next step, we read the data from the database table and feed it into the Machine learning model to be trained.
-Then, we test the model and evaluate it with some testing data.
+    - train_classifier.py -- code to read the data from the database table and feed it into the Machine learning model to be trained.
+Then, it contains the code to                             test the model and evaluate it with some testing data.
 At the end, the model is saved as pickle file.
-(File: models/train_classifier.py)

-In addition, there is a webpage with some simple charts about the data used. (app folder)

-### Instructions:
+    - classifier.pkl # saved model
+4. README.md -- Project Overview and Files Structure with instructions to use the code files.

+# Instructions to use the code files:
 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database